LonelyIsle/cosc4368-task1/README.md

 - `z`: Number of iterations or another algorithm-specific parameter.
 - `seed`: Random seed for reproducibility.

-Alternatively, you can now pass the seed at runtime using the `--seed` command-line flag.
-The script uses this base seed and applies an internal formula to generate different seeds for each run, ensuring reproducibility and variation across runs.
-This feature facilitates graders in reproducing and verifying the results easily.
+Alternatively, you can pass the seed at runtime using the `--seed` or `--auto-seed` command-line flags.
+The `--seed` option ensures reproducibility by using a fixed base seed and deriving distinct seeds for each run and stage.
+The `--auto-seed` option provides different random seeds each time the script is run, enabling fresh randomness and varied results.
+This seeding system facilitates graders in reproducing and verifying the results easily or exploring different outcomes.